Drug policy: Canada

+China

 Colombia

 Under President Ronald Reagan, the United States declared War on Drugs in the late 1980s; the Colombian drug lords were widely viewed as the root of the cocaine issue in America.
 In the 1990s, Colombia was home to the world's two largest drug cartels: the Cali cartel and the Medellín cartel.
 It became Colombia's priority, as well as the priority of the other countries in the Andean Region, to extinguish the cartels and drug trafficking from the region.
 In 1999, under President Andrés Pastrana, Colombia passed Plan Colombia.
 Plan Colombia funded the Andean Region's fight against the drug cartels and drug trafficking.
 With the implementation of Plan Colombia, the Colombian government aimed to destroy the coca crop.
 This prohibitionist regime has had controversial results, especially on human rights.
 Colombia has seen a significant decrease in coca cultivation.
 In 2001, there were 362,000 acres of coca crop in Colombia; by 2011, fewer than 130,000 acres remained.
 However, farmers who cultivated the coca crop for uses other than for the creation of cocaine, such as the traditional use of chewing coca leaves, became impoverished.

 Since 1994, consumption of drugs has been decriminalized.
 However, possession and trafficking of drugs are still illegal.
 In 2014, Colombia further eased its prohibitionist stance on the coca crop by ceasing aerial fumigation of the coca crop and creating programs for addicts.
 President Juan Manuel Santos (2010–2018), has called for the revision of Latin American drug policy, and was open to talks about legalization.

 Ecuador

 In the mid-1980s, under President León Febres-Cordero, Ecuador adopted the prohibitionist drug policy recommended by the United States.
 By cooperating with the United States, Ecuador received tariff exemptions from the United States.
-In February 1990, the United States held the Cartagena Drug Summit, in the hopes of continuing progress on the War on Drugs.
+In February 1990, the United States held the Cartagena Drug Summit, in the hopes of continuing progress on the war on drugs.
 Three of the four countries in the Andean Region were invited to the Summit: Peru, Colombia and Bolivia, with the notable absence of Ecuador.
 Two of those three countries—Colombia and Bolivia—joined the Andean Trade Preference Act, later called the Andean Trade Promotion and Drug Eradication Act, in 1992.
 Ecuador, along with Peru, would eventually join the ATPA in 1993.
-The Act united the region in the War on Drugs as well as stimulated their economies with tariff exemptions.
+The Act united the region in the war on drugs as well as stimulated their economies with tariff exemptions.